mothur/mothur.github.io/_wiki/trim.seqs.md

 for the qwindowaverage, rollaverage and qaverage to be calculated using a logtransform.
 Default=F.

+### name - not recommended

+The name option allows you to provide a name file associated with your fasta file.

+We DO NOT recommend using the name file.
+Instead we recommend using a count file.
+The count file reduces the time and resources needed to process commands.
+It is a smaller file and can contain group information.

 ## Putting it together

 Any of the above options can be combined to suit your taste.
 If I were